 Reasonably expected revenues will only be realized through actions by regional, state, and local policymakers to implement them on behalf of the region.
 Federal guidelines allow financial plans to include revenues that can be reasonably expected to be available during the planning period, but they also require that the financial plan identify strategies for ensuring the availability of new funding sources.
 The following section outlines policies that must be implemented to ensure the future viability of the region's transportation system.

 Table 5 identifies who would need to implement them, when they would be implemented, and what would be required legislatively.

-Lead implementers Timeline for Legislative implementation requirements State motor MFT increase: Illinois MFT increase: Legislation in MFT increase: State fuel tax General Assembly and 2015, implementation in legislation required increase and Governor 2016, inflationary increases replacement throughout planning period Long-term Long-term replacement: Federal replacement: U.S. Long-term replacement: and state legislation Congress and the Research and advocacy required President; Illinois through the 2020s, General Assembly and legislation and Governor implementation by 2025
+Lead implementers Timeline for implementation Legislative Lead implementers interne for imprementation requirements State motor MFT increase: Illinois MFT increase: Legislation in MFT increase: State fuel tax General Assembly and 2015, implementation in 2016, legislation required increase and Governor inflationary increases 0 1 replacement throughout planning period Long-term - Long-term replacement: Federal replacement: U.S. Long-term replacement: and state legislation Congress and the Research and advocacy required President; Illinois through the 2020s, legislation General Assembly and and implementation by 2025 Governor Congestion U.S. Congress, Research and advocacy over Federal legislation pricing on the President, IDOT, the next five years, legislation required, state existing Illinois Tollway, and implementation by 2021 legislation could play system potentially Illinois a supportive role General Assembly and Governor Performance- IDOT Research and analysis in 2014, None, policy could be based implementation in 2015, implemented through funding continuation throughout administrative action planning period Variable Municipalities Ordinances and None, policy could be parking implementation throughout implemented through pricing planning period local action